daniel-lanciana/style-guides/sql.md

 * Include comments in SQL code where necessary.
 Use the C style opening `/*` and closing `*/` where possible otherwise precede comments with `--` and finish them with a new line.
+* Include a standard `created_at` timestamp field in all tables, `updated_at` for all mutable tables, and `archived_at` for any tables where rows may be archived (as a traceable alternative to deletion, where applicable).
+This encourages traceability and is a standard with frameworks such as Ruby on Rails.

 ### Avoid